 logging to a separate log file known as a Rolling File Appender or ROL.

 Typically, most installations will use the second option (OptiCash logging to a separate log file as opposed to the application server default out log).
-The first option is the default, which results in a standard log4j.properties file that can be run “out-of-the-box” by logging to the standard out.
+The first option is the default, which results in a standard log4j.properties file that can be run “out-of-the-box” by logging into the standard out.
 The default is for WARN (warning-level) logging to the standard out of the JVM.
-Typically this would be the default application server (e.g. WebSphere) log file.
-The second option is for logging to a separate log file.
-Please note this file and directory must exist and be accessible for writing from the application.
+Typically, this would be the default application server (e.g. WebSphere) log file.
+The second option is for logging into a separate log file.

+Note: This file and directory must exist and be accessible for writing from the application.
 The default logging level for ROL is DEBUG (warning-level).
-You can use either or both options, although it is recommended to use the second option (ROL) in order to have a separate log file for OptiCash not muddied with other Application Server messages.
+You can use either or both options, although it is recommended to use the second option (ROL) to have a separate log file for OptiCash not muddied with other Application Server messages.

 Merely comment out the appropriate fields as desired with a preceding hash (#) symbol to comment out a line.

-Please note that the file name and full path to the log file should be used, assuming a ROL log file.
+Note: The file name and full path to the log file should be used, assuming a ROL log file.

-Open the <application-path>/WEB-INF/Log4j.properties file and edit logs path to point to an available logs directory. (by default) log4j.appender.ROL=C:\\Logs\\OptiCash.log
+Open the <application-path>/WEB-INF/Log4j.properties file and edit the logs path to point to an available logs directory. (by default) log4j.appender.ROL=C:\\Logs\\OptiCash.log

-Note that each time changes are made to any of the property files you need to restart OptiCash within the Application Server so that the changes are applied.
+Note: Each time changes are made to any of the property files user need to restart OptiCash within the Application Server so that the changes are applied.
 (Reconfigure the plug-in, as well, between your App Server and Web Server, if necessary.)

 Browse to http://<server_address>:<port>/maint/setup.jsp (assuming the default settings were not changed).
-Select the “System Setup” link and use the resulting page in following steps.
-If UI page is not available, contact NCR Cash Management Support about how to set the same via other methods.
+Select the “System Setup” link and use the resulting page in the following steps.
+If the UI page is not available, contact NCR Cash Management Support about how to set the same via other methods.

 The JNDI Context and Name should be filled in with the applicable JNDI information.
-If you are NOT using JNDI, then make sure these fields are empty.
+If you are NOT using JNDI, then make sure these fields are left empty.

 The ‘Driver Class’ field should be left as it is.
-Connection URL should indicate the following: jdbc:oracle:thin@<server_name>:1521:<oracle_db_name> Example: jdbc:oracle:thin:@mirage:1521:devmgr
+The connection URL should indicate the following: jdbc:oracle:thin@<server_name>:1521:<oracle_db_name> Example: jdbc:oracle:thin:@mirage:1521:devmgr

 Parameter names should indicate ‘user’ and ‘password’.
 Do not add parameters unless you are an expert JDBC configuration user.

-For the "VALUES" text boxes only, indicate the user name and password as in the schema created for OptiCash database.
+For the "VALUES" text boxes only, indicate the user name and password as in the schema created for the OptiCash database.

 Choose an appropriate Authentication Method.
 Clicking the Authentication Method will pre-populate the Authenticator class and parameters fields.

-Please note that since OptiCash and OptiNet provide the ability to customize your authentication, these fields can be overridden based on your custom settings.
+Note: Since OptiCash and OptiNet provide the ability to customize your authentication, these fields can be overridden based on your custom settings.

 Options: